sporktronics/SSRPC/README.md

 "ssrpc.server.js" in your PHP code.

-There's also a version that does not include Douglas Crockford's "json2.js" parser/stringifier combo; it's around 1.4K smaller (if you know you'll never need it).
+There's also a version that does not include Douglas Crockford's "json2.js" parser/stringifier combo; it's almost 3K smaller (if you know you'll never need it).

 ## Examples